cloudobserver/spirit-warrior/spirit_warrior_notes.md

 For every belief, ask yourself, "Does this belief serve me?
 Does it make me feel joyous?"

 Especially look for beliefs about personal identity.
 Don't become identified with your part in the drama.
 Whatever roles you play in this life are temporary.
 If you cling to them, you will suffer.
 What aspects of your life are you most proud of and attached to?
 What things are part of your identity?
 Your self concept, your idea of who you are, your ego identity is a trap.
-Remember the other dimensions of yourself - a wondrous being of light, one with the universal mind.
+Remember the other dimensions of yourself - a wondrous being of light, united with the universal mind.

 Don't identify with your body.
 The body is graceful and stunning in the vigor of youth, and yet it is destined to break down and die.
 It is like a set of clothes that will be discarded after some time.
 Don't cling to it.

 If a belief doesn't serve you, change it.
 Break out.
 Do things that change yourself image, that break up your identity.
 Be creative.
 Be adventurous.
 If you're always loud, try being silent, or vice versa.

 Steer your mind away from negative story lines.
 Focus on higher thoughts.
 Try to fill your mind only with divine thoughts.
+Through sustained effort, you can reduce negative beliefs and thoughts.
+Make a game of it: Put a star for each day you avoid negative influences, such as addictions to media or anything.

 Avoid negative influences, such as less-uplifting environments and people.

-Through sustained effort, you can reduce the amount of negative beliefs and thoughts.
-Make a game of it: Put a star for each day you avoid negative influences, such as entertainment media.
 If you need a role model for joyous living, observe children; they are the best for that.
 Their words and actions are always real and refreshing.

 ### Be aware of bio-programming

 Biological programming consists of deeply-engrained thought patterns and emotions that drive human survival and reproduction.
 These are interwoven with cultural programming but are even deeper.
 Take for example sexual attraction.
 We have a strong tendency to evaluate members of the opposite sex.
 These judgemental thoughts prevent one from seeing the beauty and wonder of each individual.
 Recognize when lust and other biological impulses are driving your thoughts and actions.
 Challenge these thoughts.
 If you decide to keep them, fine.
 Let it be your conscious choice.
-And observe if your choices bring happiness.
+And observe if this choice brings happiness.

 ### Live in the moment